Flink Connector

 Synchronize data using Flink CDC 3.0

-The Flink CDC 3.0 framework lets you build streaming ELT pipelines from CDC sources such as MySQL and Kafka to StarRocks.
-Through this pipeline, you can:
+The Flink CDC 3.0 framework simplifies building streaming ELT pipelines from CDC data sources, such as MySQL or Kafka, to StarRocks.
+With this pipeline, you can:

 • Synchronize full and incremental data

-From Flink Connector v1.2.9, the connector is integrated into Flink CDC 3.0 as the StarRocks Pipeline Connector.
-Use it with StarRocks v3.2.1 or later to take advantage of the fast_schema_evolution feature, which speeds up column additions and removals and reduces resource consumption.
+Starting from StarRocks Flink Connector v1.2.9, the connector is integrated into the Flink CDC 3.0 framework and renamed StarRocks Pipeline Connector.
+This connector supports all the preceding features.
+We recommend that you use it with StarRocks v3.2.1 or later to leverage the `fast_schema_evolution` feature, which further accelerates column additions and deletions and reduces resource consumption.

 Best practices